MickyWoo/wats1030-manipulating-text/README.md

 `apt-get install emacs`

+For reference, here is the list of shortcuts I’ll be introducing in this tutorial:

+    C-h C-h : help
+    C-g : quit
+    C-x b : switch buffers
+    C-x right : right-cycle through buffers
+    C-x left : left-cycle through buffers

+    C-x k : kill buffer

+    C-x 0 : close the active window
+    C-x 1 : close all windows except the active window C-x 2 : split the active window vertically into two horizontal windows C-x 3 : split the active window horizontally into two vertical windows

+    C-x o : change active window to next window

+    C-x C-f : open file
+    C-x C-s : save file

+    C-x C-w : save file as

+    C-space : set region mark
+    C-w : kill region
+    C-k : kill region between point and end of current line M-w : kill region without deleting
+    C-y : yank region from kill ring
+    M-y : move to previous item in the kill ring

+    M-Y : move to next item in the kill ring

+    C-_ : undo
+    C-s : search forwards
+    C-r : search backwards
+    M-% : query replace (‘space’ to replace, ‘n’ to skip, ‘!’ to replace all)

+    M-q : wrap text

+    C-left : move one word left
+    C-right : move one word right
+    C-up : move one paragraph up
+    C-down : move one paragraph down
+    home : move to the beginning of the line end : move to the end of the line page up : move up a page page down : move down a page
+    M- : move to end of buffer

 ### Vi
 Vi is a "mode-based" editor, meaning that it starts looking at files in "view" mode and you must switch into "interactive" mode to edit them.
 Vi is also designed